-Felicity Smith decided to study a Bachelor of Health Science (Leisure and Health) at Charles Sturt University when she wanted to move her professional life towards something that meant more to her than her former role.
+Felicity Smith decided to study a healthcare degree at Charles Sturt University when she wanted to move her professional life towards something that meant more to her than her former role.

 “I used to be in sales and customer service.
 I always knew it wasn’t for me and that I wanted to work at something that was meaningful; something I didn’t just do in order to pay the bills.
 Plus, when I had children I wanted them to be proud of their mother.
 Going to uni never seemed like an option when I was young but after having children I felt more of the need to show them that anyone can live their dreams.

 “During my youth, I had seen some pretty interesting work that people were doing in hospitals and healthcare.
 I guess I always knew what I wanted to be, but perhaps I wasn’t aware of how to get to where I needed to go.

 “I was worried about not being smart enough for uni, but I was supported every step of the way.
 I found that people close to me didn’t understand why I wanted to go to uni.
 I was going to be a mature-aged student with a job, a mortgage, a husband, a toddler and a newborn baby!
 I had heard statements such as you are too old, you are too busy and you need to spend that time with the kids.
 And even that uni is for smart people, not a mother with children.
 I just decided to not listen to any negativity.
 I chose to take help form anywhere it was offered and I made a strong commitment to make it work.

 “Once I started uni, I quickly realised that there was so much more to life than what I had been doing.
 I was studying health, social science and politics.”

 “Charles Sturt’s course was just set up for people like me; busy people, who aren’t just studying.”